tobiasjungmann/Himbeergarten_Matrix/README.md

-# Himbeergarten RPi

-## Humidity Utils
-This module controls the humidity level of indoor plants and writes these values in regular intervals into a Firebase database.
-Therefore, multiple Arduinos can be connected to a central RaspberryPi.

-## Matrix Utils
+# Himbeergarten Matrix Utils
+This module can be controlled by the app in the repositry [Himbeergarten_App](https://github.com/tobiasjungmann/Himbeergarten_App)
-Displays time, currently played songs and departure information on a MAX7219 LED Matrix.
+It displays the time, currently played songs, information about the weather or MVV departure information on a MAX7219 LED Matrix.
-Additionally, relais can be connected to control external outlets as well as lights.
+Additionally, GPIOs can be switched on and off, for example in combination with relais to control external outlets as well as lights.

 ## Setup
 ### Install Libraries